tansudaylan/troia/README.md

 # troia

 ## Introduction
-Pipeline to find compact objects with stellar binaries from the TESS data.
+Troia is a pipeline to search for and characterize compact objects with stellar companions.